ishiikurisu/agendabot/docs/README.md

 #### `get_time(moment)`

-Gets what event is happning on that moment.
+Gets what event is happenning on that moment.
 Moment must be a dictionary as follows:

 - `'date'` will return a string in YYYYMMDD format asking for which day to look for.
 - `'hour'` will return a list of two integers specifying from which hour to which hour (in 24h format) the user wants to query.